talha-riaz/activity-organzer-app/README.md

 Password: `testdev`

 # Technology Stack
-This application is build using the MERN stack (MongoDB, Express, React, Node), and Redux is used for state management.
+This application is built using the MERN stack (MongoDB, Express, React, Node), and Redux is used for state management.

 |  |  |  |  |  |
 |---|---|---|---|---|